 Are you confused about what is not allowed to carry on a plane?
 I get questions about what you can and can’t bring on a plane all the time, and I get it, it can be really confusing.
-So I’ve put together the most comprehensive list of what’s not allowed, and a few surprising things that are allowed.
+So I’ve put together the most comprehensive list of what items are not allowed on a plane in hand luggage, and a few surprising things that are allowed.

 What is not allowed on a plane in carry on bags